-Open enrollment programs are conducted according to current trends and needs in collaboration with prominent affiliates, including the Ministry of Administrative Development, UN Women, Danish Egyptian Dialogue Institute, CARE, UNESCO, Carnegie Corporation of New York, The Carter Center, Venice Commission of Europe, George Washington University, International Foundation for Electoral Systems, Rockefeller Brothers Fund, Licensing Executives Society, The Global Partners Governance (GPG) WIN IFRA and many others.
+Open enrollment programs are conducted according to current trends and needs in collaboration with prominent affiliates, King's College London, SDS 2030, UN Women, Danish Egyptian Dialogue Institute, CARE, UNESCO, Carnegie Corporation of New York, The Carter Center, Venice Commission of Europe, George Washington University, International Foundation for Electoral Systems, Rockefeller Brothers Fund, Licensing Executives Society, The Global Partners Governance (GPG) WIN IFRA and many others.

 Leadership for Government Excellence is a tripartite program between the Ministry of Planning, Monitoring and Administrative Reform, the American University in Cairo, and King's College.
 It provides personal awareness, organizational impact, and system alignment to enable select government leaders to transform their organizations of public service.

 The program aims at increasing the efficiency of government work through investment in human resources, competence-building and talent development in the public sector under the umbrella of Egypt's Sustainable Development Strategy 2030 (SDS) and the Administrative Reform Plan.

 The program is modeled so that each cohort receives 3 months of training: two months at AUC, and one month at King's College.
 Each cohort will have a total of 30 participants.

 GAPP Executive Education in cooperation with The World Association of Newspapers and News Publishers (WAN-IFRA) delivers the Media Management Certificate for future women leaders in the Arab world.
 This certificate is delivered in Arabic and addresses the basic management principles, marketing, and promotion, financial management, human resource management, and strategic planning; including gender perspectives throughout the program.